Our Program and Approach

 Our playground is designed to maximise the use of the natural environment and allow children to play and explore as they would in their own backyard.
 We offer stimulating activities that provoke children’s curiosity and encourage them to choose from a variety of planned experiences, which extend on their current interests and capabilities.

 Our playground includes natural elements such as sand, water, mud, leaves and twigs, and we also offer gross motor experiences such as climbing, jumping and many opportunities for physical play.
 We aim to foster the holistic development of each child so they feel inspired to create, imagine and play.

 KU Peter Pan Paddington received a Highly Commended award at the 2020 Kidsafe National Playspace Design Awards.
 The new playground at the preschool features distinct play areas and elements for the children to enjoy and explore.
 The existing sandstone boundary wall and mature trees remain and have been transformed with more natural materials, plants and timber.

 In 2022, Lauren Gardner from KU Peter Pan Paddington was awarded a 'Making the KU Difference to Children' Award, acknowledging her significant dedication to making a difference in children's lives.

 The Making the KU Difference Awards were introduced a number of years ago, as a way of acknowledging KU staff who have worked above and beyond their normal duties to make a significant contribution to KU.

 Our Reconciliation Action Plan

 KU was proud to launch its inaugural Innovate Reconciliation Action Plan (RAP) in 2016.
-At KU Peter Pan Paddington, we began our journey to develop our centre’s RAP in 2018 and we are proud to launch it now.
-Please view it here.
+At KU Peter Pan Paddington, we began our journey to develop our centre’s RAP in 2018 and we are proud to present it here.